LFV decays in a 3-4-1 model with minimal inverse seesaw neutrinos: Conclusions

 \section{Conclusions}

-We have investigated the 341mISS model, which extends the original 3-4-1one by introducing a new singly charged Higgs boson and inverse seesaw (ISS) neutrinos, which provides explanation for the large values of $(g-2)_{e,\mu}$ that remain compatible with recent experimental result.
-Unlike the 341ISS model previously studied in Ref. \cite{Thao:2023gvs}, the present work consider a 341mISS realization with only four heavy right-handed neutrinos, which are sufficient to generate sizable one-loop contributions to accommodate large $|\Delta a_{e,\mu}|$ as well as the LFV decay rates in agreement with experimental constraints.
+We have investigated the 341mISS model, which extends the original 3-4-1 model by introducing a new singly charged Higgs boson and mISS neutrinos, thereby providing an explanation for the large values of $(g-2)_{e,\mu}$ that remain compatible with recent experimental results.
+Unlike the 341ISS model previously studied in Ref. \cite{Thao:2023gvs}, the present work considers a 341mISS realization incorporating only four heavy right-handed neutrinos.
+We demonstrate that this minimal version is sufficient to generate sizable one-loop contributions that accommodate large $|\Delta a_{e,\mu}|$ and LFV decay rates consistent with experimental constraints.

-First, we identify the allowed regions of the parameter space, in which $\Delta a_\mu$ can reach $10^{-9}$, consistent with the latest (2025) experimental data within a $1\sigma$ deviation from the SM prediction.
-Simultaneously, the large values of $|\Delta a_e|\varpropto \mathcal{O}(10^{-13})$ can also be obtained.
-Second, we demonstrate the correlations between LFV decay rates and the $\Delta {a_{e,\mu}}$ anomalies.
-The results show the significant dependence of cLFV ratios on these anomalies, which helps tighten the upper bounds for these observables in light of future experimental sensitivities.
+First, we identify the allowed regions of the parameter space where $\Delta a_\mu$ can reach $10^{-9}$, aligning with the latest (2025) experimental data within a $1\sigma$ deviation from the SM prediction.
+Simultaneously, enhanced values of $|\Delta a_e| \sim \mathcal{O}(10^{-13})$ are attainable.
+Second, we demonstrate the correlations between LFV decay rates and the $\Delta {a_{e,\mu}}$ {constraints}.
+Our results reveal a significant dependence of cLFV ratios on these {constraints}, which helps tighten the upper bounds for these observables in light of future experimental sensitivities.